xdevplatform/search-tweets-ruby/README.md

-# Ruby Tweet search API client
+# Ruby Tweet search client

 This Ruby client is written to work with the Twitter premium and enterprise versions of Tweet Search.
 This client is a command-line app that supports the following features: